Tami Oelfken: Tami Oelfken Community School

 In 1927 her father died and in 1928 Oelfken's share of the inheritance came through, affording her a hitherto unfamiliar measure of financial independence.
-By the end of the year she had overcome the inevitable bureaucratic hurdles and opened the Tami Oelfken Community School in Berlin-Wilmersdorf, winning - as one commentator later wrote - immediate plaudits from artists and intellectuals.
-Sources differ over whether it was here, or at some point during her earlier teaching career, that she acquired the soubriquet "Tami", a contraction of "Tante Mieze" ("Aunt Mieze" as in Marie Wilhelmine"), the affectionate name she was given by children whom she taught.
+By the end of the year she had overcome the inevitable bureaucratic hurdles and opened the Tami Oelfken Community School in Berlin-Wilmersdorf, winning – as one commentator later wrote – immediate plaudits from artists and intellectuals.
+Sources differ over whether it was here, or at some point during her earlier teaching career, that she acquired the soubriquet "Tami", a contraction of Tante Mieze (Aunt Mieze, for Marie Wilhelmine), the affectionate name she was given by children whom she taught.
 A school for the parents in "Seminar format" was a necessary element, integrated into the set-up.
 Parents were required to spend two terms during which they attended lectures concerning the school's educational objectives and community-working approach, and including study of the in-depth theoretical and practical issues and questions arising.
-Tami Oelfken funded the enterprise from her own resources.
+Oelfken funded the enterprise from her own resources.
 She had evidently learned many lessons from her brief exposure to Alexander Neill pioneering ideas on education reform which she had encountered during her time at Dresden-Hellerau.
 One of the core founding principles, regarded by the mainstream education establishment at the time as radical, was a holistic integration of teaching as a shared responsibility between schools and parents.

-Despite the challenges presented by surging political and social polarisation in Germany, till 1933 Tami Oelfken ran the school successfully.
+Despite the challenges presented by surging political and social polarisation in Germany, till 1933 Oelfken ran the school successfully.
 Many children from left-wing intellectual backgrounds, children of publishers. writers and artists, attended the school.
-Oelfken had published her first pedagogical book, covering questions of primary school work and schools reform during the 1920s, at or before the time when her own school had been set up, and in 1931 she followed this up with a less specialist volume, the first of her innovative children's books, "Peter kann zaubern" ("Peter can do magic").
-There was a second children's book in 1932: "Nickelmann erlebt Berlin" ("Nickelmann experiences Berlin").
+Oelfken had published her first pedagogical book, covering questions of primary school work and schools reform during the 1920s, at or before the time when her own school had been set up, and in 1931 she followed this up with a less specialist volume, the first of her innovative children's books, Peter kann zaubern (Peter can do magic).
+There was a second children's book in 1932: Nickelmann erlebt Berlin (Nickelmann experiences Berlin).
 In the prosperous suburb of Blumenthal where she and her six siblings had grown up, and where her name was well remembered, her "political adventures and escapades" were noted and found unacceptable.
 She was dismissed as a "communist" or as a "non-person" who did not even take the trouble to check the quality of her literary texts.